junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin blinks innocently.
 "I'm not going to give you the satisfaction of hearing 'It's freaking awesome and I want to learn all the sword fighting stuff', if you're waiting for it."

-Obi-Wan huffs out a laugh, his tensed muscle relaxes.
+Obi-Wan huffs out a laugh, his tensed muscles relaxing.
 "I should know.
 But listen, would it go from 'Cool' to 'Super cool', if I start teaching you 'all the sword fighting stuff'?"
-He raises an expecting eyebrow.
+He raises an expectant eyebrow.

 Anakin completely forgets about his free food.
 "You would do that?"